Property Checking Without Inductive Invariants: procedure

 \subsection{Description of \PP}

-Pseudo-code of \PP is given in Figure~\ref{fig:prove_prop}. \PP accepts formulas $I$, $T$ and $P$ specifying initial states, transition relation and the property to be verified respectively. \PP returns a counterexample if $P$ does not hold, or $\mi{nil}$ if $P$ does. \PP consists of three parts separated by the dotted line.
-The first part (lines 1-5) starts with modifying the transition relation to introduce stuttering (see Subsection~\ref{ssec:stuttering}).
-Then \PP checks if a bad state is reachable in one transition (lines 2-3). \PP concludes the first part by setting formula $H_1$ to $I_1$ and parameter $n$ to 1.
-Parameter $n$ stores the index of the latest time frame where the corresponding formula $H_n$ is not empty.
+Pseudo-code of \PP is given in Figure~\ref{fig:prove_prop}. \PP accepts formulas $I$, $T$ and $P$ specifying initial states, transition relation and the property to be verified respectively. \PP returns a counterexample if $P$ does not hold, or \di{I,T} if $P$ holds.
+As we mentioned above, to simply compute the value of \di{I,T}, it suffices to call \PP with the trivial property $P$ that is always true.

+\PP consists of three parts separated by the dotted line.
+The first part (lines 1-6) starts with modifying the transition relation to introduce stuttering (see Subsection~\ref{ssec:stuttering}).
+Then \PP checks if a bad state is reachable in one transition (lines 2-3).
+After that, \PP sets formula $H_1$ to $I_1$ and parameter $n$ to 1 (lines 4-5).
+The parameter $n$ stores the index of the latest time frame where the corresponding formula $H_n$ is not empty. \PP concludes the first part by setting the value of the diameter to 1 (line 6).

-The second part consists of a \ti{while} loop (lines 6-18).
+The second part consists of a \ti{while} loop (lines 7-20).
 In this loop, \PP pushes formula $I_1$ and its descendants to later time frames.
 This part consists of three pieces separated by vertical spaces.
-The first piece (lines 7-10) starts by checking if formula $H_n$ has no clauses (and so $H_n \equiv 1$).
+The first piece (lines 8-11) starts by checking if formula $H_n$ has no clauses (and so $H_n \equiv 1$).
 If this is the case, then all descendants of $H_n$ have been proved redundant.
 So \PP decreases the value of $n$ by 1 and starts a new iteration.
 If $H_n \not\equiv 1$, \PP checks if \mbox{$(n+1)$-th} time frame is visited for the first time.
 If so, \PP sets formula $R_{n+1}$ to 1.
-As we mentioned in Subsection~\ref{ssec:find_cex}, $R_{n+1}$ is used to accumulate clauses implied by $I_0 \wedge \Abs{T}{n+1}$.
+As we mentioned in the previous subsection, $R_{n+1}$ is used to accumulate clauses implied by $I_0 \wedge \Abs{T}{n+1}$.

-\PP starts the second piece of the \ti{while} loop (lines 11-13) by picking a clause $C$ of formula $H_n$ and removing it from $H_n$.
+\PP starts the second piece of the \ti{while} loop (lines 12-14) by picking a clause $C$ of formula $H_n$ and removing it from $H_n$.
 After that, \PP builds formula $H_{n+1}$ such that $\prob{\Abs{S}{n}}{I_0 \wedge \Abs{H}{n} \wedge C \wedge \Abs{T}{n+1}} \equiv H_{n+1} \wedge \prob{\Abs{S}{n}}{I_0 \wedge \Abs{H}{n} \wedge \Abs{T}{n+1}}$.